eawww/TungstenCarbide/game/rules/01-Contents.md

   - **Initiative Tokens**: 1/2" Galvanized machine nuts marked with sharpie
 - **Player Boards**: 🤷‍
 - **Robot Slave Boards**: 🤷‍
+- **Hexagonal Tunnel Tiles**: Punched out of posterboard with a hexagonal paper punch and drawn on with markers.
 - **Item Tokens**: 🤷‍
   - **for each player**: 🤷‍
 - **Item Cards (See _Items_)**: 🤷‍